patternfly/patternfly-react/packages/react-docs/UPGRADE-GUIDE.md

 - **Modal**
   - Collapsed the `isLarge` and `isSmall` properties into a single `variant` property.
 To maintain the current behavior, set the `variant` property to `large` or `small`, or use the newly added `ModalVariant` enum as `ModalVariant.large` or `ModalVariant.small`. [(#3920)](https://github.com/patternfly/patternfly-react/pull/3920)
   - Removed prop `ariaDescribedById` in favor of `modalContentAriaDescribedById` [(#3924)](https://github.com/patternfly/patternfly-react/pull/3924)
   - Removed prop `isFooterLeftAligned `.
-This prop is now always enabled and cannot be opted-out of. [(#4017)](https://github.com/patternfly/patternfly-react/pull/4017)
+This prop is now always enabled and cannot be opted out of. [(#4017)](https://github.com/patternfly/patternfly-react/pull/4017)
   - Removed prop `hideTitle`.
 To hide the Modal header, do not pass a title prop, a description prop, or a header prop.
-If there is no title or header passed, please provide an `aria-label` prop to the Modal component to make it accessible. [(#4140)](https://github.com/patternfly/patternfly-react/pull/4140)
+If there is no title or header passed, provide an `aria-label` prop to the Modal component to make it accessible. [(#4140)](https://github.com/patternfly/patternfly-react/pull/4140)
 - **ModalContent:**
   - Removed prop `ariaDescribedById` in favor of `modalBoxAriaDescribedById`
 - **ModalFooter:**